micholeodon/matlab-bits/rng_spmd/README.md

 - different streams of random numbers across different runs of twin jobs

 **Conclusion**:
-- there is no problem with that approach as long as time distance between each run of multiple jobs is big, so their seeds
+- there is no problem with that approach as long as time distance between each run of multiple jobs is big, so their seeds not overlap